2020–21 KK Crvena zvezda season

-The 2020–21 KK Crvena zvezda season has been the 76th season in the existence of the club.
-For the season it's referred to as KK Crvena zvezda mts for sponsorship reasons.
+The 2020–21 KK Crvena zvezda season was the 76th season in the existence of the club.
+For the season it was referred to as KK Crvena zvezda mts for sponsorship reasons.

-The season is the first to be played after the previous season was abandoned due to the COVID-19 pandemic.
+The season was the first to be played after the previous season was abandoned due to the COVID-19 pandemic.

 Summary

 Pre-season

 In May 2020, the 2019–20 season was canceled due to the COVID-19 pandemic in the Adriatic League and the EuroLeague.
 The Serbian SuperLeague had no start due to the COVID-19 pandemic.
 On 29 June 2020, the ABA League Assembly canceled the 2020 ABA Super Cup due to the COVID-19 pandemic.

 On 25 August 2020, guard Marko Gušić officially signed a four-year professional contract.

 On 8 September 2020, guards Dejan Davidovac and Ognjen Dobrić signed a two-year contract extensions.
 On 29 September, center Ognjen Kuzmić signed a two-year contract extension.